BMS 625 - Biostats/Computational Biology

 This class is an introduction to biostatistics with application to the biomedical sciences and genetics, and introduction to computational biology.

 The goal this course is for students to understand and apply the principles of statistics to appropriately design research studies, analyze the collected data, draw appropriate conclusions, and test assumptions.
 Students will learn basic modeling techniques such as linear regression, analysis of variance (ANOVA), and basic categorical data analysis.
 Students will be introduced to a sampling of advanced techniques and topics such as multivariate data analysis, missing data, multiple testing, survival analysis, and nonparametric methods.
 The overall goal is for students to have a broad understanding of good research design as well as understand some of the basic statistical methods available for the analysis of different types of data sets.

-This class is offered in the Fall.
+This class is offered in the Spring.